The Summer 2017 Scholar-in-Residence program will be held from June 5 to June 29, 2017 at New York University's

-- New this year!
-Michael E. Fassiotto Summer Scholar Residency - learn more here.
+- Michael E. Fassiotto Summer Scholar Residency - learn more here.

 The application process is as follows:

 Applicants are required to submit an abstract and a clear and concise proposal of five pages or less detailing the intended scholarly activity or curricular development plan to their institution's Faculty Resource Network representative.
 (Click here for a list of institutional representatives.)